Building trusted AI in financial services

-A leading US financial services company called on KPMG to help establish trust in its AI-driven decisions.
+Concerned about risks and biases, a leading US financial services company called on KPMG to help improve the reliability of its artificial intelligence-driven outcomes.

-A leading US financial services company recognized the growing risks associated with its artificial intelligence (AI) and machine learning (ML) systems.
+In light of those concerns, a leading US financial services company wanted to address the growing risks associated with its artificial intelligence (AI) and machine learning (ML) systems.
 AI algorithms are designed by humans and are therefore vulnerable to human limitations, including errors, omissions and biases.
-To help establish trust in its AI-driven decisions, it called on KPMG.
+By implementing KPMG Trusted AI, our strategic approach and framework to designing, building, deploying, and using AI solutions in a responsible and ethical manner, the company was able to mitigate those risks and establish trust in its AI-driven decisions.

 Our client recognized the growing risks associated with its AI and ML systems.
 To help establish trust in its AI-driven decisions that could unwittingly create ethical, legal or compliance issues, it turned to KPMG.